smcateer/smcateer.github.io/_posts/2019-10-01-commando-python-envs.md

 There *are* two very good reasons to use envs for your analytics work:

 1. **Known environment**: To make sure your code runs again when you come back to it after some time has passes (and some packages have changed).
-To make sure that your results are reproducable.
+To make sure that your results are reproducible.
 1. **Safe environment**: To have a sandbox in which you can screw around with your Python environment without the risk of ruining your entire life.

 Known environment
 ---

-This is really important for production or critical code, but in the context of data analytics it's mostly just a potential soruce of annoyance.
+This is really important for production or critical code, but in the context of data analytics it's mostly just a potential source of annoyance.
 Usually you will just need to adjust your code to make it work again.
 But then again, that might take a lot of time.
-It may also have an impact on the reproducability of your results, which is a more serious concern.
+It may also have an impact on the reproducibility of your results, which is a more serious concern.

 But if you are doing envs *right* to deal with this, you will find yourself maintaining lots of envs (perhaps > 1 per project you have *ever* worked on).
 Also, at what point does scratching out a quick calculation become something more, and you need to *do the env thing*?
 Ever had the oh-crap-I-better-set-up-an-env-for-this thought?